anttisalonen/progbook/rst/sud4.rst

     .47.8...1............6..7..6....357......5....1..6....28..4.....9.1...4.....2.69.
     ......8.17..2........5.6......7...5..1....3...8.......5......2..4..8....6...3....

 *Exercise*: Solve these puzzles as well.
-If you get tired of waiting, remember to compile your program with optimisations, that is, with "-O2" which can speed up C++ programs significantly.
+If you get tired of waiting, remember to compile your program with optimisations, that is, with the compiler command line flag "-O2" which can speed up C++ programs significantly.

 Constraint propagation with units
 =================================